1933 - Dean Frank L. Martin was named by the Board of Curators on August 24, 1933 to succeed Dean Walter Williams.

 1971 - Roy M. Fisher, editor of the Chicago Daily News, has been appointed dean of the School of Journalism as of April 1, Photo taken from The J-School: Celebrating 100 Years in Journalism and the Reynolds Journalism Institute Dedication.
 2008.

-1973 - J-Library to Double Space - Funds are being made available to nearly double the floor space of the Journalism Library.
-Additional funds provide central air-conditioning in the library and Walter Williams Hall.
+1973 - Funds were made available to nearly double the floor space of the Journalism Library.
+Additional funds provided central air-conditioning in the library and Walter Williams Hall.

 1974 - The Journalism Library was temporarily housed in Ellis Library rooms 103 and 104 so that much needed renovations could be done.
-Library Renovations to begin soon (Missouri Alumnus March 1974 pg.38) - Renovations included a spiral staircase connecting the first floor reading room to the stacks in the basement, carpet for the reading room, central air conditioning, new light fixtures, yellow paint and venetian blinds.
+Renovations included a spiral staircase connecting the first floor reading room to the stacks in the basement, carpet for the reading room, central air conditioning, new light fixtures, yellow paint and venetian blinds.
 A new double-sided newspaper rack/divider was built so library workers could shelve the newspapers from the work side and readers could remove them from the reading room side.
 New oak table and chairs provided seating for 72 along with 6 more chairs in the basement stack area.

 Remodeling of the Journalism Library was completed in October 1974, and all Journalism material which had been housed in rooms 103 and 104, Ellis Library, was returned to Walter Williams Hall.
 Air conditioning, new carpet, new paint and "pigeon holes" for newspapers were added.
 The Journalism Library now contains 20,000 volumes of books, 200 periodicals and 150 newspapers from almost every state in the nation and many foreign countries.